 The platform had been constructed using a huge crane and access to it was now via internal steps in the spire, then out through a door and up a specially erected ladder to a trapdoor in the platform.
 But, to my horror, the trapdoor wouldn’t lift.
 It appeared to be bolted shut from underneath!

 With my hand throbbing from the sting, I looked around, nothing but a big wooden chest.
-Inside were a number of coveralls and hard-hats, a large number of poles – about two feet in length – connected together with a type of elasticated rope, a roll of some kind of wire mesh, about the same width as the poles were long, about twenty pairs of thick socks and, of all things, a large flag of Bahrain.
+Inside were a number of coveralls and hard hats, a large number of poles – about two feet in length – connected together with a type of elasticated rope, a roll of some kind of wire mesh, about the same width as the poles were long, about twenty pairs of thick socks and, of all things, a large flag of Bahrain.
 There was also a battered metal box that contained a few rudimentary tools.
-But even if I could somehow access the ladder beneath, I could imagine the spire door to be locked.
+But even if I could somehow access the ladder beneath, I could imagine the spire door being locked.

 I looked over the edge and saw two tiny distant dots beneath me.
 “Help, I shouted, waving frantically.
 HELP!!”